 She broke up with him because he treated her like dirt.

-* Your own flash and blood – a member of your family (do seu próprio sangue)
+* Your own flesh and blood – a member of your family (do seu próprio sangue)

-I would do anything for my family, they are my own flash and blood.
+I would do anything for my family, they are my own flesh and blood.

 I hope you learned some new idioms today, see you next time!